top of page

 Palladium care tips

-• Remove before swimming or exposure to harsh chemicals
+• Remove before exposure to harsh chemicals

 Titanium